 #5 If I start, I’ll have to go forever

-A common misperception of therapy is that once you start you can’t stop.
-People worry they will become overly dependent upon their therapist.
-Good therapy has a goal-once that goal is met, therapy ends.
-The role of a therapist is to teach you how to manage your issues independently outside of the therapy room so you can just live your best life.
-Another way to approach this question is to consider it from two different perspectives-the illness model or the wellness model.
-The illness model of therapy is like going to your PCP, you go when you have a specific ailment.
-The treatment lasts until the symptoms disappear-this could be a few weeks or a few years.
-Once you’re symptom free-you’re done.
-In the wellness model, therapy is similar to a gym membership.
-You go to reach your potential, improve your life or to prevent future issues.
-In the wellness model there is no set end date.
-Imagine after going to the gym every week for ten years someone says “You’re done-that’s enough!”.
+Now, let’s look at it from two different perspectives – the illness model and the wellness model.
+The illness model of therapy is like going to your PCP.
+You go when you have a specific ailment, and the treatment lasts until the symptoms disappear.
+Once you’re symptom-free, you’re done.
+On the other hand, the wellness model is like a gym membership.
+You go to reach your potential, improve your life, or prevent future issues.
+In the wellness model, there is no set end date.
+Imagine going to the gym every week for ten years, and someone says, “You’re done – that’s enough!”
+It just doesn’t make sense.

-Ultimately the decision on when to conclude therapy is one that should be made between you and your therapist.
+Ultimately, the decision on when to conclude therapy is one that should be made between you and your therapist.
 Progress towards the presenting problem and symptom resolution should be considered before terminating therapy.
 A good therapist will not foster lifelong dependence but rather teach you to resolve your own issues during and after our counseling.
+So, don’t worry about becoming overly dependent on your therapist.
+Good therapy is all about empowering you to live your best life.
+Put these therapy myths to rest once and for all.
+Therapy is a valuable tool for anyone looking to improve their mental health and well-being.
+Don’t let these myths hold you back from seeking the help you deserve!

 Leave a Reply